DuaaAlshareef/Foundatoins-of-Machine-Learning/Logistic-Regression/README.md

 ## Files

 - `main.py`: This is the main script for training and evaluating logistic regression models.
-It contains the code to load datasets, initialize and train the logistic regression model, and evaluate its performance.
+It contains the code to load datasets, initialize and train the model, and evaluate its performance.

 - `model.py`: This file contains the implementation of the logistic regression model.
 The `LogisticRegression` class implements logistic regression for binary classification tasks.
 It includes methods for:
   - Adding bias terms to input features (`add_ones`).